pchampin/fsa4streams/doc/syntax.rst

-   This attribute is similar to `~state.max_duration`:attr: above, but instead of considering the duration since the automaton entered this state, it considers the total duration since the automaton entered the ``start`` state.
+   This attribute is similar to `~state.max_duration`:attr: above, but instead of considering the duration since the automaton entered this state, it considers the total duration since the automaton left the ``start`` state.
    If it is unspecified, the automaton will accept any duration.

    This attribute is particularly useful on terminal states,